Table of Content :

 Cards and Items:

-Io has a very niche selection of cards to suit your play-style.
 These are suggested loads for first two of her talents that you can base your builds around, and then fine-tune them to your play-style.
-There's no direct builds for Sacrifice, as either of the two main builds (or combination of both) works perfectly for it.
+There's no direct builds for Sacrifice, as either of the two main builds (or combination of both) works for it.

-With that being said and considering the total time you will be spending healing allies with Moonlight, I strongly suggest to keep Swift Arrows on either IV or V - it's a very powerful card that sure is a lifesaver; and have Restored Faith anywhere between III and V (I personally think anything over III is countered very heavily by Cauterize, so the points went in other cards that have no direct outplay).
+With that being said and considering the total time you will be spending healing allies with Moonlight, I strongly suggest to keep Swift Arrows on either IV or V - it's a very powerful card that sure is a lifesaver and is really felt all throughout the game; and have Restored Faith anywhere between I and III for self-sustain (I personally think anything over III is countered very heavily by Cauterize, so the points went in other cards that have no direct outplay).
+This also procs per healing TICK, not per second channeled.
+Moonlight healing ticks every 0.15 seconds.

 Regenerate 8% Moonlight every 1s while within 30 units of Luna.